Developer Guide¶

 "Clinical Reasoning" is the application business logic in clinical settings.
 For example, given a certain diagnosis a clinician may prescribe a certain medication, or given a positive lab result for a contagious disease laws may require reporting of that result to a Public Health Authority (PHA).
 The primary concern of this repository is developing Clinical Reasoning capabilities for FHIR applications.

-FHIR is an platform is building interoperable clinical systems of systems (SoS).
+FHIR is a platform for building interoperable clinical systems of systems (SoS).
 Use cases include:

 - Storing electronic clinical data (EMRs)